awjwhyte/ToDoList/README.md

 4. Start adding new list items and cross out already finished items by selecting the checkbox by the item.
 5. Bonus feature enables you to delete items on the list.
+6. Additionally, I signed up for a free atlas account to test this on, you can replace the entire connection url with a new one or only modify the places that need modification like database user name and password fields.

 Feel free to use this project as a starter for more complex projects.
 If you feel grateful, kindly make a donation;